DBL01/module2-solution/README.md

 In order to facilitate the correction, I attach this README file, with the requirements of the challenge listed and the comments in the code.

-Those requirements cited in the code are ***adequately highlighted***

-The URL to check the site is: https://dbl01.github.io/module2-solution/.
+Those requirements cited in the code are ***adequately highlighted*** in the code archives (/main/index.html; /main/css/styles.css)and the URL to check the site is: https://dbl01.github.io/module2-solution/.

 - [x] 1.
 Create a GitHub.com account and a repository that you will use for this class.